sorainrj/ccclll/docs/i.Add the Extension.md

 Make sure you add the  `com.google.android.gms.ads.APPLICATION_ID` `meta-data` tag with a string value of your AdMob app ID into the application node.
 You can [find your App ID](https://support.google.com/admob/answer/7356431) in the AdMob UI.

+Also we suggest you enable hardware acceleration so videos are displayed correctly (i.e. the `android:hardwareAccelerated="true"` attribute on your android `application` tag).

 ```xml
 <manifest android:installLocation="auto">